taskscape/RESTAPIGateway/readme.md

 example of a composite of three API methods:

 - First is a `GET` method, obtaining `name` variable from the `FullName` property of the last element of the returned JSON object, as well as the `number` parameter from the "PhoneNumber" of the 16th element of the returned JSON object.
-- Second is a `POST` method creating new record using the `number` and `name` variables to create a new record in the `tablename` table and returning the new record object, as well as `Id` value of a new record and assinging it to `newId` variable.
+- Second is a `POST` method creating new record using the `number` and `name` variables to create a new record in the `tablename` table and returning the new record object, as well as `Id` value of a new record and assigning it to `newId` variable.
 - Third is a `DELETE` method removing newly created record using the `newId` variable as an input parameter used in the method path in order to perform delete operation on the underlying table for the newly created record.

 ```json